Annual Technical Report 2004 on Patent Information Activities submitted by The former Yugoslav Republic of Macedonia (SCIT/ATR/PI/2004/MK)

 VI.
 Administration of the industrial property office library and services available to the public (relating to facilities, e.g., for lodging applications, for assisting clients on searching procedures, for obtaining official publications and registry extracts)

-Information concerning patents is available in electronic format (but until the end of the year 2003 it was still not available for computerized searches).
+Information concerning patents is available in electronic format and searchable (but until the end of the year 2004 it was still not available for online searches).
 Additional information (as application procedures and such) is available at the Office Web-site http://www.ippo.gov.mk.